Skip to main content

 • replayability

 Overall, the game's replayability is a contentious topic among reviewers.
-While some players appreciate the variety offered by different families and starting choices, many criticize the game for its repetitive nature and lack of meaningful consequences from decisions, leading to a consensus that replay value is significantly lacking.
-Improvements in game mechanics and additional content could enhance replayability, but as it stands, many feel that a single playthrough is sufficient.
+While some players appreciate the variety offered by different families and starting choices, many criticize the game for its linearity, repetitive nature, and lack of meaningful consequences from player decisions, leading to a consensus that replay value is significantly lacking.
+Despite some potential for improvement through future updates or mods, the current state leaves many feeling that a single playthrough is sufficient.

 • “Replayability is enhanced as there are several families to choose from, each with their own unique family members, personal stories, strengths, and weaknesses.”